ietf-tools/service-plans/Service-Plan.md

 Potential ways of integrating Zulip with the Datatracker to provide enhanced functionality between the two systems are being investigated.

 ### Other integrations
 Zulip supports integration with most APIs.
 While there are no specific plans to use this, any requests will be investigated.
-Such requests should be submitted to the tools team.